-The event, organised by the Rover Community Action Trust (RCAT) and the Austin Longbridge Federation (ALF), was started in 2006.
+Organised by the Rover Community Action Trust (RCAT) and the Austin Longbridge Federation (ALF), the annual event was started in 2006.
 It is always held on the first Saturday following the date MG Rover closed, with around six and a half thousand people losing their jobs.

 The 2011 event saw around 2500 visitors and 850 cars produced at the plant on display, and the 2012 event saw even more visitors, with around 1100 vehicles on show.
 The event attracts visitors from all over the UK and several from overseas.

 Entry is FREE